jelodge/GeneralAssemblyCapstone/README.md

 Finally, I wrote a short function to plot the distribution of wine prices for the other categorical variables present, although this was not viable to visualise for some of the categorical fields which had 100s of unique values.

-Having noted a number of trends and/or delineating features within the data during the EDA stage, I then moved on to the modelling stage.
+Having noted a number of trends and/or delineating features within the data during the EDA stage, I then felt comfortable to move on to the modelling stage.

 4. **MODELLING**

 Initially I ran a simple linear regression on the numerical features within the dataset as a quick and simple benchmark, achieving an R<sup>2</sup> value of around 0.25.
 The coefficients extracted from this model also support the initial correlation analysis I had carried out earlier, with both `rating` and `age_when_drank` having positive signs with relatively similar strengths, while `bottle_size` was much closer to zero.

 Next I looked to incorporate the categorical features within the model, which required one-hot encoding for each category.
 However, when applied to all of the categorical features available, this did result in a huge increase in dimensionality of my dataset to over 11,000 features described by a sparse matrix.
-This meant that further modelling should be carried out by methodologies which can capitalise on sparse matrix inputs, such as stochastic gradient descent regression (SGDR).
+This meant that further modelling should be carried out by methodologies which can capitalise on sparse matrix inputs, such as the stochastic gradient descent regressor (SGDR).

 After carrying out a grid search across several hyperparameters, the SGDR achieved an R<sup>2</sup> score of around 0.36 on test data unseen by the model during the fitting process, meaning we could now explain just over a third of the variance in wine prices using our model.

 5. **MODEL EVALUATION**

 A residual plot shows a fair amount of scope for improvement, which we had already assumed given the R<sup>2</sup> score attained by the SGDR model.
 There was considerable heteroscedasticity present in the residuals, with the model performing poorest in predicting higher priced wines.
 There were also occasions when the model predicted negative prices for wines, which is clearly not possible.

 The model also often overestimated the prices of wines, perhaps due to certain cheaper wines sharing many characteristics with wines that usually attract a higher value.
+While this does pose a problem for the model's score, it is one interesting area for investigation in regards to whether these much lower priced wines offer a possible investment opportunity given that the model implies they should be much higher in price.

 6. **AREAS FOR FURTHER INVESTIGATION**

 Now that we have generated a model with the features of our wines, I looked into other ways that I might be able to improve upon what has already been done.
-These fell into three different categories.
+So far, these have fallen into three different categories.

 *Dimensionality reduction*
 - Usually we could employ techniques such as principal component analysis (PCA) to define a new set of orthogonal axes within the feature space to optimise a trade-off between retained dimensions and retained variance/information within the data